milvus-io/milvus-docs/site/en/reference/timetravel_ref.md

 ## Design Details

 When the proxy receives a data insert or delete request, it also gets a timestamp from root coord.
 Then, the proxy adds the timestamp as an additional field to the inserted or deleted data.
-All primary keys of the same insert or delete request have the same timestamp.
+Timestamp is a data field just like `pk`.
+Data in the same insert or delete request share the same timestamp.
 The timestamp field is stored together with other data fields of a collection.

-When you load a collection to memory, all data in the collection and the timestamps are loaded into memory.
+When you load a collection to memory, all data in the collection, including their corresponding timestamps, are loaded into memory.

 During a search, if the search request received by the proxy contains the parameter, `travel_timestamp`, the value of this parameter will be passed to segcore, which filters the search results by timestamp.

 ## Search implementation

-Searches with filtering in knowhere is achieved by bitmap.
+Searches with filtering in [knowhere](https://github.com/milvus-io/milvus/blob/master/docs/design_docs/knowhere_design.md) is achieved by bitmap.
 Bitmap can be applied in the following three aspects:

 - Delete data
 - Timestamp